 However, when I started my thought leadership journey, it wasn’t because of any such findings.
 I wasn’t even aware of the existence of those studies.

-I did it because, in my daily work as a consultancy owner and senior expert, I had a vast amount of knowledge from which my extensive network could benefit.
+I did it because, in my daily work as a consultancy owner and senior expert, I gained a vast amount of 'experiences from the consulting trenches' that could benefit my extensive network.

 My simple goal was to provide value to my immediate network – people I manually added to my Outlook mailing list (mailing applications weren’t on my radar screen).